Anantiz/bloomVibeCheck/README.md

 **I will make this project over the week end to:**
 - Learn about the whole TypeScript and mobile developer experience
-- Demonstrate I'm Lightning McQueen
+- Demonstrate I'm Lightning McQueen *KACHOW*

 ### Overview (developement plan actually):